How to apply

 Click on the red button below to proceed with your online application:

-► STEP 5: COMPLETE THE APPLICATION AND SEND THE REQUIRED DOCUMENTS
+► STEP 5: COMPLETE THE APPLICATION AND UPLOAD THE REQUIRED DOCUMENTS

 Your application will be considered as soon as we receive all your admission documents.
 If we do not receive all your documents by the closing date, your application will unfortunately not be considered.
 Your signed contract, your application documents (finalised and complete) as well as proof of payment must be uploaded online before the closing date.
 Remember to put your student number on each application document to ensure that we can identify the documents.